uwe-e/BSE.Tunes.Xamarin/README.md

 # BSE.Tunes.Xamarin
-The Xamarin version of BSEtunes can in ios play single songs, whole albums and randomized, the whole content of this BSEtunes.
+The Xamarin version of BSEtunes can play (atm only ios) single songs, whole albums and randomized, the whole content of this BSEtunes.

 It has a home page,